qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   Go to `_FUN` layer, touch what is 'spacebar' (5th key bottom row) on the base layer, then hit what is 'escape' on the base layer (upper/left).

+  You are now in 'half' descamble mode, meaning that the `_ACC` and `_DRA` layers use the same Unicode layers as normal.
+That way you can take advantage of a Unicode input mode that works on your system, if it is the same when the computer is set to Dvorak or not (see `_RAR` layer for Unicode input mode selection).
+In order to take advantage of two special Linux layers that handle Unicode input mode on that system, press instead of 'spacebar' one key further to the right (6th key), in the `_FUN` layer.

   To return to normal Dvorak output: go to `_FUN` and hit what is 'enter' on the base layer (4th key bottom row).